ragelmalti/Maltese-Archipelago-Website/ideas/Maltese-Grammar.md

 KiTTieB - A noun meaning writer
 KiTeB - A verb meaning to write.

-Semitic are not just prevelant in Maltese, but also other Semitic languages like Hebrew or Arabic.
+Semitic are not just prevalent in Maltese, but also other Semitic languages like Hebrew or Arabic.
 Words in these languages, with the K-T-B root, will also give you words relating to writing.

-###Conjugation forms
+### Conjugation forms

 When conjugating in Maltese, a verb can be conjugated in four ways that will be known as the

-### Imperfect (present tense)

 Singular Imperative (SI)
 Conjugation for present tense when only ony one person or entity performs a verb (Conjugation for imperfect singular)